asmbs/wp-schedule-builder/README.md

 > Where `{post_type}` is either `session|abstract|person`
 > and `{post_id}` is the Wordpress post id

-When sending the POST to the webhook, when added the environmental variable `SCHEDULE_BUILDER_WEBHOOK_AUTHORIZATION` is added to the request header as a bearer token.
+When sending the POST request to the webhook, if the environmental variable `SCHEDULE_BUILDER_WEBHOOK_AUTHORIZATION` is configured its value is added as a bearer token in the request Authorization header.

 ### Example